 Where Personal Data is Stored

 Livechat (https://www.livechatinc.com/) provides our webchat functionality.
 Data provided via this system may be stored on servers based in the United States under a “Privacy Shield”.
-This means that the data will be managed to similar standards to those required under GDPR.

 How long Personal Data is Stored